 China also has its fair share of facilities to play badminton in, and we’re not talking about parks or lawns since this is an indoor sport.
 While there aren’t too many numbers to go off of in regards to the number of clubs, the number of players can give us a clue.

-According to Badminton Information, China has at least 100 million players.
+According to China Today, China has thousands of amateur leagues throughout the country.
 Given that badminton is a sport played between two to four players, the number of players in China would need adequate facilities to play in.
 This number of players suggests that spaces abound in the country, and so does the sport’s following.